nccurry/terraform-provider-ignition/website/docs/d/systemd_unit.html.md

 * `name` - (Required) The name of the unit.
 This must be suffixed with a valid unit type (e.g. _thing.service_).

-* `enabled` - (Optional) Whether or not the service shall be enabled.
+* `enabled` - (Optional) Whether the service shall be enabled.
 When true, the service is enabled.
 In order for this to have any effect, the unit must have an install section. (default true)

-* `mask` - (Optional) Whether or not the service shall be masked.
+* `mask` - (Optional) Whether the service shall be masked.
 When true, the service is masked by symlinking it to _/dev/null_.

 * `content` - (Optional) The contents of the unit.